 Victims of Crime Commissioner Fiona McCormack said:

-I welcome the Victorian Law Reform Commission’s (VLRC) supplementary report on sexual offences relating to ‘grab and drag’ conduct and its overarching finding that the law should clearly recognise this conduct and treat it more seriously than it does now.
+I welcome the Victorian Law Reform Commission’s (VLRC) supplementary report (External link) on sexual offences relating to ‘grab and drag’ conduct and its overarching finding that the law should clearly recognise this conduct and treat it more seriously than it does now.

 ‘Grab and drag’ conduct is violent and shocking.
 The impacts can be serious and traumatic, especially if the person harmed believes they are about to be subjected to sexual violence.